vikram7/rails-api-and-highcharts-tutorial/01-svg.md

 </svg>
 ```

+For a scatterplot, this could result in ridiculously long code.
 We could try to be clever and write some Ruby code to generate the html code for us based on some inputs (just using random inputs here to make a point):

 ```ruby
 points = Array.new